common-workflow-language/user_guide/src/faq.md

 In CWL v1.1 and above, you need to specify when network access is required by including the `NetworkAccess` requirement.
-Below is an example using `curl` where the network access requirement is used.

-The `networkAccess` value is set to `true` which indicates that the tool must be able to make outgoing connections to network resources.
+If `networkAccess` is `true`the tool must be able to make outgoing connections to network resources.
+If `networkAccess` is `false` or not specified, is false or not specified, tools must not assume network access, except for localhost (the loopback device).

+Below is an example using `curl` where `networkAccess: true` which allows the page with the link in the yaml file to be downloaded and saves it in a `download.hmtl` file

 ```
 cwlVersion: v1.2